ConnectedLib/connectedlib10/modules/youth-development/section-1-2.md

 <p>Blogger and former teacher JoEllen describes her personal experience with scaffolding and the ZPD in this excerpt from her <a href="http://www.cuppacocoa.com/">cuppacocoa</a> blog.
 She describes how she learned to parallel park:

 <b>“It wasn’t until a friend sat in my car and gave me the crucial tip to wait until the side-view mirror lined up just so with the parked car in front, that I finally figured it out.
-He got in the driver’s seat and showed me, and then he then sat in the passenger’s seat and coached me while I tried again... <br>
+He got in the driver’s seat and showed me, and then he then sat in the passenger’s seat and coached me while I tried again... <br><br>

 I was in the zone of proximal development for parallel parking.
 There was a good amount of driving technique I had down, but I needed some coaching to get parallel parking down.
-A friend was there, he saw what I was doing, knew how to fix it, and showed me the way.”</b><br>
+A friend was there, he saw what I was doing, knew how to fix it, and showed me the way.”</b><br><br>

 Read the rest of her post, <a href="http://www.cuppacocoa.com/the-zone-of-proximal-development/">The Zone of Proximal Development</a>.</p>
 </div>